-How to Start the Conversation About Accessible Home Health Care in Pasadena, CA
+How to Start the Conversation About Senior Care Options in Pasadena, CA

-If your parent or another aging loved one may be needing accessible home health care services in the future, you’re going to need to have a conversation with them about their future.
-We know how tough it can be to start a discussion about in home care, and we’d like to help.
+If your parent or another aging loved one needs extra help at home, you’re going to need to have a conversation with them about the senior care options available to them.
+We know how tough it can be to start a discussion about in home care, and we’re here to help.

 Begin the Senior Care Conversation Early

-Don’t wait until your loved one needs in home care services before starting the conversation.
-It’s also important to start the conversation while your loved one is of sound mind and body.
-While it may not be a fun discussion for them, they’ll appreciate being able to have a say in their future well being and comfort.
+Don’t wait until your loved one needs in home care before starting the conversation.
+It’s important to start the conversation about senior care options while your loved one is of sound mind and body.
+Although it may not be a fun discussion, they’ll appreciate being able to have a say in the decision.

 Involve the Whole Family